McRaeAlex/McRaeAlex/README.md

 **McRaeAlex/McRaeAlex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on a project called Village, it's a social media application which removes likes and is more for small groups of friends.
+- 🔭 I’m currently working on a project called NimbleFlight, it's a drone flight controller.
-- 🌱 I’m currently learning about networking and OS development through my work on Ale an operating system I hack on for fun.
+- 🌱 I’m currently learning about networking and OS development as well as SRE and K8s.
-- 👯 I’m looking to collaborate on Village!
-Would love some help with the Elixir side of things.
+- 👯 I’m looking to collaborate on Projects!
 - 💬 Ask me about ANYTHING!
-- 📫 How to reach me: mail@alexandermcrae.com
+- 📫 How to reach me: mail at alexandermcrae dot com
 - 😄 Pronouns: He/Him